rhoffmann/rust2prod/README.md

 ### TODOs

+- [ ] auto-build frontend assets in docker (currently we have to build it manually and commit it in the repo)
 - [ ] add opentelemetry and send to [honeycomb](https://honeycomb.io) or [jaeger](https://www.jaegertracing.io/) (
       see [tracing-opentelemetry](https://docs.rs/tracing-opentelemetry/latest/tracing_opentelemetry/index.html))
 - [ ] minimize docker image size wth [rust-musl-bilder](https://github.com/emk/rust-musl-builder)